-The Reference Benchmark for the sub-fund was used to measure the sub-fund's ESG rating, calculated as a weighted average of the ESG ratings given to the issuers of the sub-fund's investments relative to the weighted average of the constituents of the Reference Benchmark, but had not been designated for the purpose of attaining the environmental or social characteristics of the sub-fund.
+The reference benchmark was used to measure the sub-fund's carbon intensity, but had not been designated for the purpose of attaining the environmental or social characteristics of the sub-fund.

 The performance of the sustainability indicators the sub-fund used to measure the attainment of the environmental or social characteristics that it promoted can be seen in the table below.
-The sub-fund's ESG score has been managed to be greater than the reference benchmark selected by the sub-fund (with a higher score than the benchmark representing stronger ESG credentials).